sendsmaily/smaily-cf7-plugin/README.txt

 == Description ==

-Smaily email marketing and automation extension plugin for Contact Form 7.
+Smaily email marketing and automation plugin for Contact Form 7.

 Automatically subscribe newsletter subscribers to a Smaily subscriber list using forms created in Contact Form 7.